2020 National History Day: Breaking Barriers in History

 This copy of the first printed draft of the U.S. Constitution shows the evolution of the text as it was amended during the debates at the Philadelphia Convention of 1787.
 Massachusetts delegate Elbridge Gerry, who refused to sign because it lacked a Bill of Rights, annotated the draft with his handwritten notes.

-This colorful scene was drawn by Bear's Heart, a Cheyenne warrior, during his captivity at Fort Marion in Florida after the Red River War of 1874-1875.
-While held by the U.S. military, Bear's Heart and other Indian prisoners depicted their lives in ledger art like this.
+This colorful scene was drawn by Bear's Heart, a young Cheyenne warrior, during his captivity at Fort Marion in Florida after the Red River War of 1874-1875.
+While held by the U.S. military, Bear's Heart and other Native American prisoners depicted their lives in ledger art like this.

 As a member of the American Red Cross in France during World War I, Massachusetts-born Margaret Hall worked at a canteen at a railroad junction in the town of Châlons.
 On her return home she compiled a typescript narrative from the letters and diary passages that she wrote while overseas.
 Her words offer a first-hand account of life on the Western Front in the last months of the war.
 She also copiously illustrated the text with her own photographs, which depict soldiers, canteens, and the extensive destruction and ruin following the war.